Overview of Supported Languages¶

 - and more

-The Generic Language allows you to do Intent mapping in any language which, along with Keyphrase detection and our powerful Rule Intent Engine, enables you to build Flows in any language.
+The Universal Language allows you to use Intent mapping in any language which, along with Keyphrase detection and our powerful Rule Intent Engine, enables you to build Flows in any language.

-The Generic Language uses multi-lingual NLU algorithms and models.
+The Universal Language uses multilingual NLU algorithms and models.
 This must be qualified to include only space-tokenized languages such as English for full support.
 E.g., keyphrase detection uses spaces " " as a delimiter.
 Intent mapping works across tokenization schemes but also benefits from space-tokenized languages.

-A powerful and useful way to use the Generic Language is by using Rule Intents.
-These Intents lets you define custom rules using CognigyScript that will decide whether the Intent is triggered.
-You can thereby have a rule like this:
+A powerful and useful way to use the Universal Language is by using Rule Intents.
+These Intents let you define custom rules using CognigyScript that will decide whether the Intent is triggered.
+You can create a rule like